suneeta-mall/suneeta-mall.github.io/docs/blog/posts/2021-12-31-data-in-deep-learning.md

 #### 2.2.2 Example forgetting

 An investigation [14] reported that some samples once learned are never forgotten and exhibit the same behavior across various training parameters and hyperparameters.
 There are other classes of samples that are forgotten.
 The forgetting event was defined as when the model prediction regresses in the subsequent epoch.
-Both qualitative and qualitative (see fig 6 and 7) analysis into such forgotten samples indicated noisy labels, images with “uncommon” visually complicated features were the main reasons for example forgetting.
+Both qualitative and qualitative (see fig 6 and 7) analysis into such forgotten samples indicated noisy labels, images with "uncommon" visually complicated features were the main reasons for example forgetting.

 >![w](../../resources/data-centric-ai/forgetting_stats.jpeg)